MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/custom-policy-model-deployment.md

 1. From the **Parameters** tab, set **Allowed models** to the list of models that you want to allow.
 The list should be a comma-separated list of model names, surrounded by square brackets.
 For example, `["gpt-4", "gpt-35-turbo"]`.

     > [!TIP]
-    > You can find the model names in the [Azure Machine Learning Model Catalog](https://ml.azure.com/model/catalog) for your workspace.
+    > You can find the model names in the [Azure AI Studio Model Catalog](https://ai.azure.com/explore/models).
 Select the model to view the details, and then copy the model name in the title.

 1. Optionally, select the **Non-compliance messages** tab at the top of the page and set a custom message for noncompliance.
 1. Select **Review + create** tab and verify that the policy assignment is correct.
 When ready, select **Create** to assign the policy.